 Every business needs photos—some more than others.
 When you see an opportunity, jump on it.
 For example, if there’s an amazing restaurant you love, but their social media photos and website are not hitting the mark, introduce yourself and leave a business card.
 You could also show them some of the work you’ve done for other similar businesses!

 Whether it’s in person or on social media, it’s important to ask for the sale from time to time.
 Far too often, we hold back because we don’t want to seem pushy or promotional.
 The more you time your “ask” with people's needs, the better.
 For example, if you do graduation pictures, remember to remind your audience to book before school is over!

 Here are my favorite spots to learn:

 The advice mentioned above should help you jumpstart your photography business.
 I tried as much as possible to offer you actionable tips that can help you whether your business is already active or yet to be launched!

 In the beginning, it will be scary, you will wish you did things better and that is exactly as it should be!
 It means you are growing and improving as a photographer.
 There is a wonderful joy to getting paid doing what lights your soul and fills you with joy.
 Take the time you need and trust yourself, little steps are just as important as big ones!

 Want to work together?
 Find me on Instagram :)

-If you’re ready to start building your photography website, start your free trial with PageCloud!
+If you’re ready to start building your photography website, start for free with Pagecloud!

 P.S.
 Their support is amazing!